rustamkakar/Joystream-maxlevush/Warn rules for Leads.md

 ## Indulgence for new Leads

 *rules for a probationary period*

--
+- During the probationary period, the council gives a little more flexibility so that they can deal with what is required before considering serious action.
+- After upgrades or high workloads, you should probably expect some reports and things to be delayed, if the presenter provides a reasonable explanation and is even sociable, then some element of leniency should be provided.

+*Verevied by council secretary @tomato*